mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 <details>
 <summary>Examples:</summary>

-- Submission are allowed to learn the update rule of the training method.
+- Submissions are allowed to learn the update rule of the training method.
 - In the [self-tuning ruleset](#self-tuning-ruleset), submissions could try out a learned list of hyperparameters.

 </details>